State Children's Health Insurance Program (SCHIP)

 Congress initially limited eligibility for SCHIP to children whose families earn an income less than twice the federal poverty level (FPL).
 But states have flexibility in implementing the program, and as of 2007 41 states had extended coverage to families with higher incomes.
 Seven of those states use SCHIP to cover families living at three times FPL.

-By crowding out private insurers, SCHIP threatens to destabilize the private insurance marketplace, contributing to rising costs on health insurance premiums as well as to larger state budget deficits.
+By crowding out private insurers, SCHIP threatens to destabilize the private insurance marketplace, contributing to rising health insurance premiums and larger state budget deficits.
 If the choice is between greater funding of an unreformed SCHIP and no SCHIP at all, policymakers should let SCHIP expire.

 Sink This SCHIP